BattletechModders/BT-FYLS/README.md

 New:

 ```
-2018-10-03T20:11:52 - Log - Using Wide Video for Background
+2018-10-03T20:11:52 FYLS [Log] - Using Wide Video for Background
-2018-10-03T20:11:52 - Log - Counted 3 save slots
+2018-10-03T20:11:52 FYLS [Log] - Counted 3 save slots
-2018-10-03T20:11:52 - Log - Counted 8 save slots
+2018-10-03T20:11:52 FYLS [Log] - Counted 8 save slots
 ```

 ### Options

 In [`mod.json`](mod.json), you can enter prefix strings that will not be logged in the new log with the option `PrefixesToIgnore`.
-By default some of CustomComponents logging is ignored.
+By default a set of info that identifies a computer's capabilities ignored.
+The prefix entry for that looks like `FYLS [LOG] SystemInfo.`.

-### Caveats
+Another option is `preserveFullLogging`.
+If this is enabled then an additional file will be created in your Mods folder: `output_log.txt`.
+It will be similar to what the vanilla game logs in full but without some of the annoying shit, and with timestamps.

-The logging code for this lives inside the game code so it misses two kinds of logging:
+### Special Super Thanks!

-1. This will not capture the very first parts of the unity log from game startup.
-If there is an error there you will still need to dig for the log.
+@m22spencer for some extra good logging code and PR
-2. This will not capture the very end of output from segfault and other crash-to-desktop errors.
+@LadyAlekto for putting the mod through its paces

 ### LICENSE